Jean-Marc Aveline

+Aveline was named by several media outlets as papabile, meaning he was a possible candidate in the 2025 papal conclave.

 Biography

 Jean-Marc Aveline was born on 26 December 1958 in Sidi Bel Abbes, in French Algeria.
 In 1966 his family moved to Marseille.
 His father was a railway worker and the family lived in SNCF housing in the Saint-Barthélemy neighborhood.
 He was educated in Marseille at Lycée Victor-Hugo and then for two years at Lycée Thiers.
 He studied at the inter-diocesan seminary of Avignon from 1977 to 1979.
 He then joined the Carmes Seminary of Paris to study at the Catholic University of Paris where he earned a doctorate in theology in 2000.
 He also earned a licenciate in philosophy at the Sorbonne.

 He was ordained a priest of the Archdiocese of Marseille on 3 November 1984.
-He taught theology and was director of studies at the interdiocesan seminary in Marseille and performed parish work at the Saint-Marcel parish.
+He taught theology and taught at the seminary in Aix-en-Provence and performed parish work at the Saint-Marcel parish.
 Moving to the parish of Saint-Pierre and Saint Paul, he served as episcopal vicar for permanent formation from 1987 to 2007.
 He led the Archdiocese's vocation service from 1991 to 1996.

 In 1992 he founded the Institut des sciences et de théologie des religions of Marseille (ISTR) and was its director for the next ten years.
 He was director from 1995 to 2013 of the Institut Saint-Jean, which in 1998 became the Catholic Institute of the Mediterranean and developed an association with the Faculty of Theology of Lyon.
 He also taught at the Faculty of Theology of the Catholic University of Lyon from 1997 to 2007.
 In 2007 he became vicar general of the Archdiocese of Marseille.